On the geometry of the slice of trace--free SL(2,C)-characters of a knot group: Free Seifert surfaces and Lin presentations

-Lin's presentation was given for a knot in $S^3$, however, his construction can be extended for a knot in an integral homology three--sphere.
+Lin presentation was given for a knot in $S^3$, however, his construction can be extended for a knot in an integral homology $3$--sphere $\Sigma$.
 To explain this extension, we review his construction.